Petr Shelokhonov: Childhood

 Petr Shelokhonov was born in 1929, in Wilno Voivodeship, then a part of Poland; Petr Larionovich Shelokhonov (also known as Peter, Pyotr, or Petro Larionovich Schelochonovich in Belarusian, Polish, Yiddish and Ukrainian).
 His ancestors originated from Ukraine, from Baltic states, and from Poland.

 His father, Larion (Illarion) Titovich Shelokhonov, practiced veterinary medicine and was living at a horse farm, where his grandfather, Tito Shelohonovich, was also a farmer.
-The revolution and the Russian Civil War brought dramatic changes, so Larion Shelokhonov became a feldsher and practiced medicine raising the son to become a medical doctor.
+The Russian Revolution and the Russian Civil War brought dramatic changes, so Larion Shelokhonov became a feldsher and practiced medicine raising the son to become a medical doctor.
 Petr rode horseback during his childhood; he studied biology and medicine under his father's tutelage, spending hours researching cells and tissues using his father's microscope.
 Petr Shelokhonov was destined to practice medicine, like his father, but his fate was changed by World War II.

 World War II

 Petr Shelokhonov survived the Nazi occupation during World War II.
-Following the German and Soviet invasion of Poland and the reshaping of Europe, Poland's borders were redrawn at the insistence of Soviet leader Joseph Stalin, and Petr Shelokhonov's birthplace was incorporated into the Byelorussian Soviet Socialist Republic that was swiftly occupied by German Wehrmacht in the Summer of 1941.
+Following the German and Soviet invasion of Poland and the reshaping of Europe, Poland's borders were redrawn at the insistence of Soviet leader Joseph Stalin, and Petr Shelokhonov's birthplace was incorporated into the Byelorussian Soviet Socialist Republic that was swiftly occupied by German Wehrmacht in the summer of 1941.
 One terrible night his home was totally destroyed by Luftwaffe aerial bombing, he miraculously escaped the death by running away barefoot.
 He then witnessed the fire and destruction of the entire village when the German tanks leveled the remains of his house, then ruined his school and the horse farm.
 He tried to find his relatives until his cousin told him that there were no survivors.
 He was unable to find the remains of his mother, Anna Minska, to give her a proper traditional burial.
 He was separated from his father, who was away with horses.
-The Nazis arrested Petr but he escaped under heavy gun fire.
+The Nazis arrested Petr but he escaped under heavy gunfire.
 Petr Shelokhonov was severely wounded in the forehead but he survived and dug a hole in the ground, to hide from Nazi police patrols during the autumn of 1941.
 There was no food, and people around were dying from starvation.
 Petr survived thanks to a wounded cow, which was blind and without calves, and her udders were full of milk.
 Petr used his veterinarian skills and befriended the cow, so he could suck her warm milk.
 Eventually, the wounded cow died.
 Then he learned how to explode German grenades to kill fish in a river.
-While doing that, he was arrested by the partisans patrol and joined the partisans in the woods.
+While doing that, he was arrested by the partisan patrol and joined the partisans in the woods.